top of page

 Recollections of "Davey's Locker" and "Captain Scotty"

-Also at WAND, he anchored the Noon newscast for a time but that was after he had already established himself as a kids show host and according to his son the move “didn't work."
-After his time at WAND, he ended up at WMIX radio in Mt.
-Vernon, Illinois where he was station manager.
-He later returned to preaching, which took him to Hot Springs, Arkansas where he, Dr. John Douglas Davey passed away in 2002.
+Also at WAND, he anchored the Noon newscast for a time, but that was after he had already established himself as a kids show host, and according to his son, the move “didn't work."
+After working at WAND, he ended up at WMIX radio in Mt.
+Vernon, Illinois, where he was station manager.
+He later returned to preaching, taking him to Hot Springs, Arkansas, where Dr. John Douglas Davey passed away in 2002.

-So, the search continues to find any material, pictures, or any TV show artifacts and souvenirs from any of the WAND kids shows.
-If you have any memories, personal photos your parents might have taken at the WTVP/WAND studios, or any photos which would show the set, the host, and kids, they would be a terrific addition to this website.
-You'll notice right now, there are none.
+So, the search continues to find any material, pictures, or any TV show artifacts and souvenirs from any of the WAND kid's shows.
+If you have any memories, personal photos your parents might have taken at the WTVP/WAND studios, or any photos showing the set, the host, and the kids, they would be a terrific addition to this website.
+You'll notice right now that there are none.

 Pictures can be scanned and sent via e-mail to me.
-Digital pictures of objects can be taken, scans of any printed material can also be sent via email.
+Digital pictures of objects can be taken, and scans of any printed material can also be emailed.
 Please go through your collection!
 Don't let this exciting time of local television disappear!
 Of course, you would be given contributor status.

 I would also like to hear the story of your experience as a child participant.
 I'm looking forward to hearing from you soon!

-During the 1950s and especially during the 1960s, local television included many local kids' shows which would feature a unique host, a panel of local kids, games that allow kids to win prizes, and a stable of four to five-minute cartoons.
-At WTVP/WAND during the '60s there was at least "Space Angel," " Dick Tracy's Crime Stoppers," along with "Davey's Locker" and "Captain Scotty."
+During the 1950s and especially during the 1960s, local television included many local kids' shows that would feature a unique host, a panel of local kids, games that allowed kids to win prizes, and a stable of four to five-minute cartoons.
+At WTVP/WAND during the '60s, there was at least "Space Angel," " Dick Tracy's Crime Stoppers," along with "Davey's Locker" and "Captain Scotty."

-Davey's Locker and Captain Scotty were created and hosted by Dr. John Douglas Davey.
-His son Jon Davey, who is now a professor at a Midwest university passed along some information about the life of Dr. Davey.
+Dr. John Douglas Davey created and hosted Davey's Locker and Captain Scotty.
+His son Jon Davey, now a professor at a Midwest university, passed along some information about the life of Dr. Davey.

-Dr. Davey was born in Northern Rhodesia where his parents were missionaries there.
-He later was educated in Wales and graduated from Swansea College before moving on to Canada.
+Dr. Davey was born in Northern Rhodesia, where his parents were missionaries.
+He was later educated in Wales and graduated from Swansea College before moving to Canada.
 He served in the Canadian Air Force during World War II, then went to seminary school.

 Other Children's Panel Shows of the 1960s on Channel 17